akavi/EmbracesNestedAttributes/README.md

 Extends setters for `has_many` associations so that ordering of association arrays is persisted.

+### `AssumeDestroy`

+Changes the behavior of `accepts_nested_attributes_for` so that an explicit `_destroy: true` is not required to destroy an association model.

+Instead, all models in the association will be destroyed if they are not included in the set of models used to update the association.

 ## Development

 Run tests with `rake test`.